butfirstchai.com

 deep fried ripe plantain fritters

 Thinly sliced ripe plantains dunked in cardamom flavoured batter are deep-fried to crispy and caramelized fritters.
-Served with tea.
+Served with chai.

 5 from 2 votes